 One evening a group of carolers stopped by her room and sang the beautiful songs that describe the birth of Jesus.
-After they sang, a young lady approached her bed and asked if she knew the Baby that they sang about.
+After they sang, a young lady approached her bed and asked if she knew the Baby that they had been singing about.

 “Oh, yes,” replied the nurse, in a grumpy voice.

-David said, “Restore the joy of my salvation!”
+David said, “Restore to me the joy of Your salvation!”

 Prayer: Lord, sometimes we surrender our joy to the stress and strains of life.
-Come now and return the joy we once had when we accepted Christ.
+Come now and return the joy we once had when we accepted Christ as our Savior.
 In Jesus’ Name, Amen.

 Scripture For Today: Psalm 51:12 Restore to me the joy of Your salvation, And uphold me by Your generous Spirit.